GreyBeard42/codespaces-blank/README.md

 # CSS TESTER

-This Javascript tool allows you to add CSS effects to any common HTML5 element.f
+This Javascript tool allows you to add CSS effects to any common HTML5 element.

 # ELEMENTS: